Agentic systems are still in the artisanal era

 Success often depends on someone who knows how to phrase prompts, recover from failures, and manually steer execution back on course.
 That is not yet a robust operating model.
 It is a skilled operator compensating for missing structure.

-That is what companies that removed humans early ran into: they mistook operator effort for system design.
+Companies that removed humans early ran into exactly that: they mistook operator effort for system design.
 The hidden coordination work was still there.
 It only became visible once the system started failing.

 The signs of an artisanal system